 My name is Tommaso Melani.
-I’m CEO and founder of the company that carries the name of Stefano Bemer, the unpaired Florentine shoemaker.
-After his inauspicious passing in 2012, with the support of my family business (Scuola del Cuoio, established by my grandfather in 1950 inside the Monastery of Santa Croce and specialized in the production of handmade leather bags), I have taken over the guidance of the brand with a precise idea and strategy: empower the capacity of production of the bespoke service, create a training program and revert the virtues of the bespoke service into a state of the art Ready to Wear.
+I’m CEO and founder of the company that carries the name of Stefano Bemer, the unmatched Florentine shoemaker.
+I took over guidance of the brand after his inauspicious passing in 2012 with the support of my family business, Scuola del Cuoio - a company established by my grandfather in 1950 inside the Monastery of Santa Croce, which specializes in the production of handmade leather bags.
+My idea and strategy is to empower the capacity of production of the bespoke service, create a training program to cultivate the next generation of artisans, and imbue the virtues of the bespoke service into a state of the art ready-to-wear.
 This is our (developing) story.

 Stefano Bemer started his company in 1983 with a goal no less ambitious than creating the perfect Italian shoe.
-Through his curiosity, he taught himself the infinite variations of shoemaking by repairing shoes at first, attending courses and workshops and then mastering his own technique in the way it’s recognized and appreciated today.
-Thanks to Stefano’s commitment, the brand name has been more and more associated with the highest standard of Italian elegance and quality and, nowadays, stands as a synonymous of both style and refinement.
+Through his curiosity, he taught himself the infinite variations of shoemaking by first repairing shoes, then attending courses and workshops, and finally mastering his own technique in the way it is recognized and appreciated today.
+Thanks to Stefano’s commitment, the brand name became closely associated with the highest standard of Italian elegance and quality, and today, is synonymous with both style and refinement.